Know Your Sweepers: 3 Types of Power Sweeping Equipment | 1-800-SWEEPER

 Mechanical Sweeper Truck

-The oldest type of sweeping equipment, also know as a broom sweeper, these power sweeper trucks collect dirt and debris via a rotating cylinder shaped broom which moves particles onto a conveyor mechanism and into a hopper Mechanical power sweepers efficient in sweeping heavier materials, including gravel and coarse sand, which makes them optimal for construction sites and pavement milling applications or parking lot areas with heavy debris present.
-The abrasive action of a mechanical broom sweeper truck is less effective on uneven or damaged surfaces, such as washboarded or rutted pavement and/or those areas with potholes or cracks.
+The oldest type of sweeping equipment, also known as a mechanical broom sweeper, these power sweeper trucks collect dirt and debris via a rotating cylinder-shaped broom, at the rear of the sweeper, which flicks particles onto a conveyor mechanism up and into a hopper.
+Mechanical power sweepers are efficient in sweeping heavier materials, including gravel and coarse sand, which makes them optimal for construction sites and pavement milling applications or parking lot areas with heavy debris present.
+The abrasive action of a mechanical broom sweeper truck is less effective on uneven or damaged surfaces, such as wash boarded or rutted pavement and/or those areas with potholes or cracks.

 Used For: Construction Clean-up, Construction Track-out Sweeping, Pavement Milling Sweeping, Street & Highway Sweeping, Chip Seal Sweeping